 Acquired Hearing Loss

-Hearing loss obtained as a direct result of disease or injury is known as acquired hearing loss.
+Hearing loss caused by disease or injury after birth is known as acquired hearing loss.

-Hearing issues could stem from common childhood illnesses such as chickenpox and measles.
-Physical injuries such as head trauma or prolonged exposure to loud noise could also cause hearing loss.
+Hearing issues could stem from common childhood illnesses such as chickenpox, measles, meningitis, or frequent ear infections.
+Physical injuries such as head trauma or prolonged exposure to loud noises can also cause hearing loss.

 Witnessing your child experience hearing loss may leave you feeling helpless.
-But don’t give up hope!
-A caring audiologist can help diagnose your child and determine treatment for his/her hearing impairment.
-If you believe your child could be experiencing hearing loss and live in the Memphis or surrounding areas, please contact us immediately to schedule an appointment.
+But don’t give up hope.
+A caring audiologist can help diagnose your child and determine the best treatment for his/her hearing impairment.
+If you believe your child could be experiencing hearing loss and live in Memphis or the surrounding areas, please contact us immediately to schedule an appointment.